 Select Your Prior Authorization Type:

-Referrals for mental health care including outpatient programs, applied behavioral analysis and substance abuse, may require prior authorization or notification.
+Treatment for mental health including outpatient programs, substance use disorder treatment, and residential treatment may require prior authorization or notification.
 If you are not sure if a service is covered, refer to the utilization guidelines for behavioral health services.

 Some medications, including professional administered drugs, require prior authorization.
 Find information about step therapy, medication management, or quantity limit override.
 Access a current list of in-network pharmacies and find out which drugs are covered on the formulary.